 - Should preservation be a consideration as I think about donating my collection?

-- What is the best type or brand of CD or DVD to purchase for long term storage of files?
+- What is the best type of CD or DVD to use for long term storage of files?

 - How long can I expect my CD and/or DVDs to last?